Conservation Kids connects the next generation of young adults with the environment through the use of photography.

 All groups must have an adult leader

-Group size must be between 7 and 16 kids plus the adult leader
+Group size must be between 7 and 16 plus the adult leader

-Open to kids 13 to 18 years of age
+Open to young adults 13 to 18 years of age

 Conservation Kids has partnered with several conservation focused nonprofits.
-If your group needs a conservation project idea or wants to work with one of our partners, visit our Conservation Project Partners page to learn more.
+If your group would like to support one of our partners please visit our Conservation Project Partners page to learn more.